MontiCore/montiarc/docs/Reference/Testing/SequenceDiagrams.md

 # Sequence Diagrams for Testing

 Sequence diagrams are well suited for the specification and testing of behavior.
 Here we will only focus on the testing part.
+To enable this feature, use the [SD2Arc](../../Usage/Gradle/SD2Arc.md) Tool.

 MontiArc provides an integration for sequence diagrams.
 They look similar to UML sequence diagrams, only with some minor modifications.